day8/re-frame/docs/FAQs/DoINeedReFrame.md

 So, then, the question becomes: is your architecture better than re-frame's?
-Because that's what re-frame gives you ... an architecture ... answers to the various questions you'll face when developing your app.
+Because that's what re-frame gives you ... an architecture ... answers to the various challenges you'll face when developing your app.

 Now, in response, some will enthusiastically say "yes, I want to grow my own architecture.
 I like mine!".
 Fair enough - its a fun ride!

-I think problems only arise when this process is not conscious and purposeful.
+I think problems arise when this process is not conscious and purposeful.
 You can accelerate quickly with Reagent and get a bunch of enjoyable early wins, but then
 ultimately end up off the road, in the paddock, because of one of the corners leading up to a bigger application.